informatics-isi-edu/ermrest/user-doc/row-level-security.md

 1. The owner of a table bypasses row-level security unless `FORCE ROW LEVEL SECURITY` is kept on for the table.
 2. DBAs SHOULD NOT attempt to introduce tables in ermrest backing databases which are not owned by the `ermrest` role.
+3. DBAs SHOULD NOT attempt to introduce SQL views which are not owned by the `ermrest` role.

 ## Instructions and Examples